Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

-Next, we investigate the impact of $\gamma$, the buyer's risk aversion, on the optimal contract.
-In this study, we fix the premium loading $\eta = 0.2$ and the buyer's initial wealth $w = 15$, but consider two different levels for the seller's reserve $r$, $r=2$ (low reserve case) and $r=8$ (high reserve case).
+Next, we investigate the impact of $\gamma$, the insurer's risk aversion, on the optimal contract.
+In this study, we fix the premium loading $\eta = 0.2$ and the insurer's initial wealth $w = 15$, but consider two different levels for the reinsurer's reserve $r$, $r=2$ (low reserve case) and $r=8$ (high reserve case).
 With those parameters, we plot the optimal premium $a^*$ and the optimal deductible $d^*=d(a^*)$ as a function of $\gamma$ over $(0.2, 3)$ ($1-\gamma$ over $(-2,0.8)$) in Figure \ref{fig:gamma}.
 For both the low and high reserve cases, we observe the same sensitivity results: when the risk aversion $\gamma$ increases,the optimal premium level $a^*$ increases, but the optimal deductible $d^*$ decreases, both of which confirm the results in Item 3 of Proposition \ref{prop:a_p}.
 As shown in the right panel of Figure \ref{fig:gamma}, the two optimal deductible $d^*$ curves are really close because $d^*$ is somehow insensitive to $r$, but we still observe that $d^*|_{r = 2} > d^*|_{r = 8}$, which confirms Item 1 of Proposition \ref{prop:a_p}.
-The left panel of Figure \ref{fig:gamma} demonstrates the significant impact of endogenous default on the optimal contract: in the high reserve case of $r=8$, the seller will never default, thus we can treat $a^*$ under $r=8$ (dotted line) as the optimal premium level in a model without default risk.
-However, in the low reserve case of $r = 2$, the seller's default risk becomes a major concern to the buyer; in response, the buyer chooses a much lower policy limit, resulting in a sharp decrease in the optimal premium $a^*$, compared to the high reserve case.
+The left panel of Figure \ref{fig:gamma} demonstrates the significant impact of endogenous default on the optimal contract: in the high reserve case of $r=8$, the reinsurer essentially never defaults, thus $a^*$ under $r=8$ (dotted line) coincides with the optimal premium level in a model without default risk.
+However, in the low reserve case of $r = 2$, the reinsurer's default risk becomes a major concern to the insurer; in response, the insurer chooses a much lower policy limit, resulting in a sharp decrease in the optimal premium $a^*$, compared to the high reserve case.